statisticalbiotechnology/cb2030/qa/testing.md

 > For instance if you are interested in the differential expression between two samples, you usually want to know only when a gene is expressed at different levels, without considering whether it is over-expressed or under-expressed.
 In this example the significant  "over-expression outcomes" (i.e. when the average difference is positive) would fall in the extreme right of the distribution, while the significant "under-expression outcomes" (i.e. when the average difference is negative) would fall in the extreme left of the distribution.
 Since you're interested in both the types of outcomes, you collectively consider them using the two-sided p-value.

 * Q: So in which example would we use a two sided p-value?
-Isnt the most common ussage the one sided p-value?
+Isn't the most common usage the one sided p-value?

 * Q: Which test, one-tailed test or two-tailed test, should one use for a dataset obtained from experiments (e.g. sequencing)?
 How can one know if the choice of the test is appropriate?